Tim Curry: 1975–1989: Further acting and studio albums

-In 1980, Curry formed part of the original cast in the Broadway show Amadeus, playing the title character, Wolfgang Amadeus Mozart.
+In 1980, Curry formed part of the original cast in Peter Hall's Broadway production of Peter Shaffer's Amadeus, playing the title character, Wolfgang Amadeus Mozart.
 Curry was nominated for his first Tony Award (Best Performance by a Leading Actor in a Play) for this role but lost out to his co-star Ian McKellen, who played Antonio Salieri.
-In 1982, Curry took the part of the Pirate King in the Drury Lane production of Joe Papp's version of Gilbert and Sullivan's The Pirates of Penzance opposite George Cole and Pamela Stephenson, earning enthusiastic reviews.
+In 1982, Curry returned to the London stage to play the Pirate King in the Drury Lane production of Joe Papp's version of Gilbert and Sullivan's The Pirates of Penzance opposite George Cole and Pamela Stephenson, earning enthusiastic reviews.
+In 1983, Curry performed in The Rivals at the Royal National Theatre of Great Britain, alongside Michael Hordern, Geraldine McEwan, Anne Louise Lambert, and Fiona Shaw.
+From 1985 to 1986 he performed at the National as Macheath in The Threepenny Opera, in Stoppard's Dalliance, and Love For Love.
+All four National productions were directed by his Travesties director Peter Wood.